tonyfalcondevweb/way/README.md

 /// ATTENTION \\\

-You need to download the repository "yagAPI" and run it.
+You need to download the repository "yagAPI" and run it. <br>
-If you use VITE JS : <br>

 You need to create a file ".env" (or add in your) and put in "VITE_API_KEY=*YourRiotAPIKEY*" (rename the environment variable "VITE_API_KEY" if you don't use VITE JS).